-Applying the criteria above, the Nominating and Governance Committee recommends to the Board the number and names of persons to be proposed by the Board for election as directors at the annual general meeting of stockholders.
+Although we have not received a shareholder proposal requesting a proxy access bylaw, we proactively adopted proxy access bylaw provisions in January 2017.
+These provisions permit a stockholder, or a group of up to 20 stockholders, owning at least three percent (3%) of the Company's outstanding common stock, for at least three (3) years, to include two (2) director nominees, or 20% of the current Board, whichever is greater, in our proxy for the AGM, beginning with our 2018 annual general meeting. persons to be proposed by the Board for election as directors at the annual general meeting of stockholders.
 In obtaining the names of possible nominees, the Nominating and Governance Committee makes its own inquiries and will receive suggestions from other directors, management, stockholders and other sources, and its process for evaluating nominees identified in unsolicited recommendations from security holders is the same as its process for recommendations from other sources.
 From time to time, the Committee retains executive search and board advisory consulting firms to assist in identifying and evaluating potential nominees.
 During 2016, the Committee used the services of New York-based Russell Reynolds Associates, a third-party executive search firm, for this purpose.
 Consideration of new Board candidates typically involves a series of internal discussions, review of information concerning candidates, and interviews with selected candidates.
 Board members typically suggest candidates for nomination to the Board.
 Our CEO suggested both Mr. Lund and Mr. Galuccio as prospective Board candidates.